AIfSR/2022-fall-bio-treatment/README.md

 %cd /content/drive/MyDrive/Colab Notebooks/vogel
 ```

-3. Go to the section labeled **Driver Codes for CV hyper-parameter tuning** and run the cell
+3. Go to the section labeled **Driver Codes for CV hyper-parameter tuning** and run the cell.

+Understanding the code:

-The first part reads the dataset and creates a dataframe, preprocesses the dataset, and saves the train and test split respectively in the already set directory.
+3.1 The first part reads the dataset and creates a dataframe, preprocesses the dataset, and saves the train and test split respectively in the already set directory.
 ```
 df = pd.read_csv(filename, sep="\t")
 train_df, test_df = basic_preprocessing_random(df, normalize=True, random_state=random_state)